KeesVanImmerzeel/hlptabel/README.md

 ## Functions
 - `ht_reduction()`: Calculate reduction in crop production caused by waterlogging and drought.
 - `ht_reduction_brk()`: Calculate reduction in crop production caused by waterlogging and drought using a SpatRaster object as input.
+A maximum of 8 cores is used for the calculation.
 - `ht_tab_calc_values()`: Tabulated and calculated reductions in crop production.
 - `ht_plot_calc_values()`: Plot of tabulated and calculated reductions in crop production.